lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-63.md

 ---
-title: Configure AEM Assets integration with Brand Portal on AEM 6.3
+title: Configure AEM Assets with Brand Portal on AEM 6.3.
-seo-title: Configure AEM Assets integration with Brand Portal on AEM 6.3.
+seo-title: Configure AEM Assets with Brand Portal on AEM 6.3.
-description: Get an insight into configuring integration of AEM Assets with Brand Portal on AEM 6.3.
+description: Get an insight into configuring AEM Assets with Brand Portal on AEM 6.3.
-seo-description: Get an insight into configuring integration of AEM Assets with Brand Portal on AEM 6.3.
+seo-description: Get an insight into configuring AEM Assets with Brand Portal on AEM 6.3.
 uuid:
 content-type: reference
 topic-tags: brand-portal